ChanthMiao/ghc-wiki-mirror/Functional-dependencies-in-GHC/Single-choice-inference.md

 * If there is more than one such instance, do nothing.

 In this design I have not even annotated the class declaration!
 It amounts to saying: if there is only one way to solve the constraint, solve it that way.

+* [AntC] How does this play with separate compilation and the dratted orphan instances problem?
+There might be "only one way to solve the constraint" within this module, but suppose the only instance is marked `OVERLAPPABLE`?
+There might be a more specific instance that matches when this module is imported into another.

 There are many details to work out.
 For example: